True Red Cranberry Pole Bean - Organic

 Phaseolus vulgaris

-(102 days) Open-pollinated.
-Pole bean.
-Although one of the very best baking beans, TRC can be a difficult crop to mature, especially finicky in cool moist seasons.
-Garden writer Michele Owen, author of Grow the Good Life. says, “I love chili and True Red Cranberry beans cook up creamy without disintegrating with a richer flavor than any other red bean I’ve ever tasted.”
-Inspired by a description of “Red Cranberry” in a 1700s gardening encyclopedia, legendary bean collector John Withee, after an 11-year search, finally obtained it from Mr. Taylor of Steep Falls, Maine.
+(102 days dry) Open-pollinated.
+Although one of the very best baking beans, TRC can be a difficult seed crop to mature, especially finicky in cool moist seasons.
+Despite a dry fall, CR’s weren’t dried down till Oct.
+6 in Zone 5 Colrain, MA.
+Garden writer Michele Owen, author of Grow the Good Life, says, “I love chili, and True Red Cranberry beans cook up creamy without disintegrating with a richer flavor than any other red bean I’ve ever tasted.”
+Inspired by a description of “Red Cranberry” in a 1700s gardening encyclopedia, legendary bean collector John Withee, after an 11-year search, finally obtained it from Mr. Taylor of Steep Falls, ME.
 The plump round maroon seeds without streaking look like Thanksgiving cranberries, unlike the speckled oval bush cranberry types.
-One of our oldest varieties, probably Native American, True Red Cranberry is listed on Slow Food’s Ark of Taste.
-Soak seeds for 24 hours to aid germination.
+One of our oldest varieties, listed in the 1928 Beans of New York, which quoted the early explorer Lescarbot who called it “one of the beans planted before 1612 by the Indians of Maine growing their corn.”
+True Red Cranberry is listed on Slow Food’s Ark of Taste.
+Soak seed 24 hours to aid germination.
+About 40 seeds/oz.
 Indigenous Royalties.
+BACK!

 OGThis item is certified organic